Erbschein beantragen

 - <div lang="en-x-mtfrom-de">Making an appointment to submit an application for a certificate of inheritance</div>

-To prove your status as an heir in the case of legal succession (if there is no will or inheritance contract), you must submit various documents.
-This involves documenting all events in your family that are relevant to inheritance law and that relate to the testator.
-These can include marriage, divorce, births of children, deaths, renunciations of inheritance and the like.
-If you are not sure which documents you must submit, you can ask the responsible probate court.
+To prove your status as an heir under intestate succession (if there is no will or inheritance contract), you must submit various documents.
+This involves documenting all inheritance-relevant events in your family related to the testator.
+These can include marriage, divorce, births of children, deaths, renunciations of inheritance, and similar events.
+If you are unsure which documents you need to submit, you can inquire at the responsible probate court.

 Please note:

 The probate court does not provide legal advice.
-Please contact the persons authorized to provide legal advice.
-These are lawyers or notaries.
+Please contact a lawyer or notary of your choice for advice.

-The Public Legal Advice Service (ÖRA ) offers low-cost legal advice for people with low incomes.
+The Public Legal Information Service (ÖRA) offers affordable legal advice for people with low incomes.

 - Apply for a certificate of inheritance